apache/nifi/nifi-extension-bundles/nifi-snmp-bundle/nifi-snmp-processors/src/main/resources/docs/org.apache.nifi.snmp.processors.ListenTrapSNMP/additionalDetails.md

 ## Summary

-This processor listens to SNMP traps and creates a flowfile from the trap PDU.
-The versions SNMPv1, SNMPv2c and SNMPv3 are supported.
-The component is based on [SNMP4J](http://www.snmp4j.org/).
+The ListenTrapSNMP processor listens for incoming SNMP traps and generates a FlowFile from the received Protocol Data Unit (PDU).
+It supports SNMPv1, SNMPv2c, and SNMPv3, utilizing the SNMP4J library.

+When configured to use SNMPv3, SNMPv1 and SNMPv2c are automatically disabled.
+As a result, traps using SNMPv1 or SNMPv2c message models will not be received or processed.
+This is done to enforce a higher level of security, as SNMPv1 and SNMPv2c transmit community strings in plaintext, making them vulnerable to interception and unauthorized access.

-SNMPv3 has user-based security.
-The USM Users Source property allows users to choose between three different ways to provide the USM user database.
-An example json file containing two users:
+For SNMPv3, security is based on a User-Based Security Model (USM).
+The USM Users Source property allows users to configure the USM user database in different ways.
+Below is an example JSON file defining two users as "Json Content":

 ```json
 [